CyberCity 2000 - CC2k - CyberCorp 2000About the Designer and Author of CC2k

 The result was an application that could remotely correct a malfunctioning POS system LIVE during business hours in less than 10 minutes.
 Before the advent of the tech tool a typical support call could take anywhere from 30 min to 2 hours for a repair and relied on the ability of fast food employees to follow direction and act as pseudo onsite technicians.

-My other duties included IT administration of their Servers and Workstations, Database programming of their in house software using MSAccess, Level 5 technical support to our customers, Remote diagnostics and programming of POS systems, and occasional onsite installations of POS equipment/recable of stores/onsite trouble shooting.
+My other duties included IT administration of their Servers and Workstations, Database programming of their in house software, which at that time was MSAccess based.
+I also provided Level 5 technical support to our customers, Remote diagnostics and programming of POS systems, and occasional onsite installations of POS equipment/recable of stores/onsite trouble shooting.

-In October 2005 I left POS Solutions for the warmer weather of Las Vegas where I worked as IT Administrator and Web Designer for 11 Painter LLC. where I designed and implemented their in-house server, a dozen web sites, as well as conceptual design and implementation of their flagship site VIP-LasVegas.com which consisted of databases, shopping cart systems, and other nifty little codes to make it extra special.
+In October 2005 I left POS Solutions for the warmer weather of Las Vegas where I worked as IT Administrator and Web Designer for 11 Painter LLC. where I designed and implemented their in-house server, a dozen web sites, and photo retouching for web use.

-I've programmed a number of custom applications and web sites for myself, as well as a small LAN consisting of Name Server, Mail Server with custom filtering, Web Server, and 2 File Servers & 4 Workstations for my personal project CC2k.
-I have also written and developed the website known as CyberCity 2000 ( http://www.manta-2000.com/ ), which was the start of this ongoing project.
+I've also programmed a number of custom applications and web sites for myself, as well as a small LAN consisting of Name Server, Mail Server with custom filtering, Web Server, 2 File Servers and 4 Workstations for my home office.

 Thank you for having an interest in the author of CC2k, and for visiting CyberCity 2000.